-Upon successful completion of the FILS authentication procedure, the STA shall process the Key Delivery element in the (Re)Association Response frame.
-The STA installs the GTK and (#1406)GTK RSC, and IGTK and IGTK RSC if management frame protection is enabled, and BIGTK and BIGTK RSC if present in the (#1488)Key Delivery element and dot11BeaconProtectionEnabled is true(11ba), and WIGTK and WIGTK RSC if present in the (#1488)Key Delivery element and dot11RSNAWURFrameProtectionActivated is true.
+Upon successful completion of the FILS authentication procedure, the FILSO shall process the Key Delivery element in the (Re)Association Response frame.
+The FILSO installs the GTK and (#1406)GTK RSC, and IGTK and IGTK RSC if management frame protection is enabled, and BIGTK and BIGTK RSC if present in the (#1488)Key Delivery element and dot11BeaconProtectionEnabled is true(11ba), and WIGTK and WIGTK RSC if present in the (#1488)Key Delivery element and dot11RSNAWURFrameProtectionActivated is true.
+For MLO, the FILSO installs the GTKs, IGTKs and BIGTKs for each setup link.

 AEAD cipher mode for FILS